Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 <img width="201" alt="image" src="https://user-images.githubusercontent.com/91164728/164530926-2a9ebf99-2c60-41e7-9051-fa8c17a7c9ca.png">

-The POC that is provided demonstrates this fully fleshed out mutant capability in the PPID Spoofing RSI implementation; implementing the working mutant dynamic generation allowing the same user to run the same payload in different integrities in a LI shellcode runner will be left as an exercise to the reader.
+The POC that is provided demonstrates this fully fleshed out mutant capability in the PPID Spoofing RSI implementation; implementing the working mutant name dynamic generation allowing the same user to run the same payload in different integrities in a LI shellcode runner will be left as an exercise to the reader.

 ## Session 1 -> Session 0 Migration